-Imagine life without traffic jams that take up a lot of your time or gas station.
-Now think about what it would be like to use your smartphone to make your medical appointments automatically and go to work on an electric bicycle, passing through well-maintained green areas.
+Imagine life without traffic jams that take up most of your time or gas station.
+Now think about what it would be like to use your smartphone to automatically book your doctor's appointments and commute to work on an e-bike, passing through well-kept green areas.
 Welcome to Fujisawa and its futuristic and sustainable life, built in an old factory area in Japan.

-Fujisawa City is a project that cost 60 billion yen ($740 million) and was led by Panasonic.
+Fujisawa City is a 60 billion yen (US$740 million) project and was led by Panasonic.
 With the development of this city, the multinational wanted to build, from scratch, the first smart city in Japan.

-All houses built in the city come with their own solar panels and optional hydrogen fuel cells.
-Another great advantage of this construction is that residents can choose to sell excess energy to concessionaires.
-The city was “inaugurated” in early 2014, with the sale of 220 houses.
+All homes built in the city come with their own solar panels and optional hydrogen fuel cells.
+Another major advantage of this construction is that residents can choose to sell excess energy to utilities.
+The city was “inaugurated” in early 2014, with 220 houses for sale.

 Over time, it is expected that this project will expand further and that the city will be complete by 2020.
-The whole philosophy that governs the city is based on the five pillars that together form the base of smart cities: community, mobility, energy, safety and health.
+The entire philosophy that governs the city is based on the five pillars that together form the basis of smart cities: community, mobility, energy, safety and health.

 According to the project, the city will house at least 3,000 residents when all construction is completed in 2020.
 In addition, the city is expected to have 600 townhouses and 400 condominium units.
 Despite the fact that Fujisawa is not yet completed, the site already accommodates more than 1,000 residents.
 Each of the townhouses in the city cost about $ 500,000.

 More and more people are becoming interested in sustainable homes and the initiative already has some supporters in Brazil.
-According to the website MAGODECASA, the number of people seeking to know more about the topic is increasing and the sales of electronic devices that measure the electricity consumption of homes have grown in recent years: “Although it is not a cheap technology, the investment is offset by savings in accounts and the feeling of taking care of the planet”, says Lucas Coppi, site coordinator.
+According to the website MAGODECASA, the number of people seeking to know more about the subject is increasing and the sales of electronic devices that measure the electricity consumption of homes has grown in recent years: “Although it is not a cheap technology, the investment is compensated by the savings on bills and the feeling of taking care of the planet”, says Lucas Coppi, coordinator of the site.

-The Fujisawa project, led by a consortium of 18 companies from the public and private sectors, built the city in such a way that residents do not have to fear a power outage in the event of a natural disaster.
+The Fujisawa project, led by a consortium of 18 companies from the public and private sectors, built the city in such a way that residents need not fear a power outage in the event of a natural disaster.
 The city has the ability to meet the needs of its residents for three days with its energy reserves.

-With the construction of the city of Fujisawa, Panasonic wants to reduce emissions of carbon dioxide, making the city as sustainable as possible.
-To this end, residents are also alerted to the potential waste in their use of energy and water.
-To help reduce the “carbon footprint”, the city also offers electric vehicles for rental and the street lights have sensors that are activated by the approach of vehicles and pedestrians.
+With the construction of the city of Fujisawa, Panasonic wants to reduce carbon dioxide emissions, making the city as sustainable as possible.
+For this, residents are also alerted to the potential waste in their use of energy and water.
+To help reduce the “carbon footprint”, the city also offers electric vehicles for hire and the street lights have sensors that are activated by approaching vehicles and pedestrians.

-Another objective of the project was to develop a sense of community among the residents.
-The city prides itself on offering amenities such as a community center, playgrounds, gardens, a shopping mall and its own wellness plaza, focused exclusively on the well-being of its inhabitants.
+Another of the project's goals was to develop a sense of community among the residents.
+The city prides itself on offering amenities such as a community center, playgrounds, gardens, a shopping mall and its own wellness plaza, focused exclusively on the well-being of the inhabitants.